- Income Tax Expense (Benefit)

 - Deferred Income Tax Expense

-- Provision for (Benefit from) Income Taxes
+- Net Provision for Income Taxes

 Effective Income Tax Rate (EITR)